 - U.S. military discharge paper(s) if you had been involved in military service before 1968;

 - Proof of U.S. citizenship or lawful alien status if you were not born in the USA;

-- Medical evidence that you have available such as your medical records, doctors' reports, and recent test results;
+- Medical evidence that you have available such as your medical reports, doctors' reports, and recent test results;

 - Birth certificate or other proof of birth;